stasson/vue-mdc-adapter/components/button/README.md

 > Accessibility Warning:
 > Buttons are expected to be triggered using the Space or Enter key,
 > while links are expected to be triggered using the Enter key.
-> Also button and links have different behaviour on right click.
+> Additionally, button and links have different behaviors on right click.
 > see this [MDN note](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_button_role#Keyboard_and_focus)

-You may want to keep button behavior and do the navigation programatically:
+You might want to keep button behavior and do the navigation programatically:

 ```html
 <mdc-button @click="location.href='#'">Home</mdc-button>